Porsche: Initial public offering

 In February 2022, Volkswagen AG announced that it would examine the feasibility of a possible IPO of Porsche AG.
 The share capital of Porsche AG has been divided into 50% non-voting preference shares and 50% ordinary shares.
 Volkswagen AG will retain 75% of ordinary shares, while Porsche SE will acquire 25% of ordinary shares.
 Volkswagen AG will also retain 75% of preference shares, while 25% of preference shares (12.5% of share capital) will be sold during IPO, while Qatar Investment Authority has already committed to buy 4.99% of preference shares, leaving another 20.01% (10% of share capital), to other investors.
 As part of the preliminary offering, 113,875 thousand shares were sold at the upper limit of the price range - 82.5 euros.
 Thus, the value of the company was estimated at 75 billion euros.
 In the first hours of trading on the Frankfurt Stock Exchange on 29 September, the share price rose to 84 euros.

 Australian eFuel operations

-In April 2022, Porsche Australia announced they are planning to open an e-fuel manufacturing facility in the island state of Tasmania.
+In April 2022, Porsche Australia announced it is planning to open an e-fuel manufacturing facility in the island state of Tasmania.
 The plant will be the first of its type in the country.
 The facility is to be named the HIF (Highly Innovative Fuels) Tasmania Carbon Neutral eFuel Plant.
 It is slated to open in 2026.

+2025 and financial downturn

+Porsche’s operating profit in 2025 collapsed by roughly 98%, falling from approximately €5.3 billion in 2024 to €90 million.
+This resulted in an operating margin of only 0.3%, down from 14.5% in 2024.

+Global sales were down 10% from 310,718 in 2024 to 279,449 in 2025.
+The company still produced a profit in 2025.
+The massive decline in profits was generally attributed: